Register for MET!

 The Michigan English Test (MET) is a secure, multilevel English test, covering high-beginner to advanced levels of the Common European Framework of Reference for Languages (CEFR A2-C1).
 Test takers can use the MET results for evaluation, educational advancement, scholarships, and/or career progression.

 High-beginner to advanced

 Fixed dates (paper)

 MET Test Format

-The MET can be taken as a 2-skill test that consists of listening and reading sections or as a 4-skill test that includes writing and speaking sections.
+The MET can be taken as a 2-skill test that consists of listening and reading sections or as a digital 4-skill test that includes writing and speaking sections.
 Listening and reading questions are multiple choice and have one correct answer.
 Writing requires responses to two tasks.
-The speaking section is given separately from the other sections and may be scheduled during the seven days prior to the written test or on the same day.
+The speaking section is given at the same time as the other sections.

 The MET Listening Section reflects language used in real-life situations.
 It contains three parts and assesses the ability of a test taker to understand a variety of speech in public, personal, educational, and workplace contexts.
 Questions feature short and long conversations as well as talks given by one person.
 Topics range from familiar to less familiar, covering both concrete and abstract ideas.